gauss5930/AlpaGasus2-QLoRA/README.md

 We tried to follow the evaluation metric introduced by AlpaGasus paper.
 During the process, we consulted the code by gpt4life, an unofficial implementation of AlpaGasus.
 We used the gpt-3.5-turbo as the evaluator model, and [Alpaca2-LoRA-13B](https://huggingface.co/Abe13/Llama-2-13b-hf-SFT_Lora_Alpaca-juniper-v2) as the comparison model.
 For more detailed information, please refer to the [AlpaGasus-Evaluation](https://github.com/gauss5930/AlpaGasus2-QLoRA/tree/main/evaluation/AlpaGasus-Evaluation) file.

+The evaluation result of AlpaGasus2-QLoRA is as follows:

 ![results](https://github.com/gauss5930/AlpaGasus2-QLoRA/assets/80087878/1dbc56ac-5cb0-4821-95ed-267e79acfd3f)